-It could be that it is getting harder and harder to make the payments on your Madera home and you need to find a way to avoid foreclosure in California as quickly as you can.
+It could be that it is getting harder and harder to make the payments on your Madera home.
+You need to find a way to avoid foreclosure in California as quickly as you can.
 Or perhaps you are moving out of state for a job and need to leave Irvine for Austin as soon as possible.
-Promptly getting your home show-ready is the first step to getting it on the market and, hopefully, sold sooner rather than later—assuming you have the time, energy, and resources to tackle all the tasks.
-To give you an idea of how to get your house ready to sell in a week, we have listed a few ‘must-dos’ here that can also make selling the house faster, and easier, too.
+Promptly getting your home show-ready is the first step to getting it on the market.
+And hopefully, sold sooner rather than later—assuming you have the time, energy, and resources to tackle all the tasks.
+To give you an idea of how to get your house ready to sell in a week.
+We have listed a few ‘must-dos’ here that can also make selling the house faster, and easier, too.

 Getting Your California House Ready to Sell in a Week

-If, at the end of the week, you have not completed everything (or became too exhausted to even start), selling your house as-is can be an easier, and faster, way to get your house ‘ready’ for the marketplace.
+If, at the end of the week, you have not completed everything (or became too exhausted to even start).
+Selling your house as-is can be an easier, and faster, way to get your house ‘ready’ for the marketplace.
 Sure, your pool of potential buyers will decrease since clutter, disrepair, dirt, and clunky furniture can be a big turn off for most home shoppers.
-But there will be some who have more vision than others and can see beyond what is wrong on the surface into what is right underneath.
-If you can locate a buyer like that, you will not have to worry about getting your home ready for the marketplace—and, you may not even have to worry about dealing with the market at all.
+But there will be some who have more vision than others.
+Those can see beyond what is wrong on the surface into what is right underneath.
+If you can locate a buyer like that, you will not have to worry about getting your home ready for the marketplace.
+You may not even have to worry about dealing with the market at all.
 The key, of course, is knowing where to find such a buyer fast so that you can get your home sold quickly.

 Be Ready Before You Know It By Selling As-is